By Joe Casey

 It noted that next year Millennials will become a larger share of the US population than the Boomers.
 It also pointed out that in today’s workplace there are many unhealthy stereotypes about each generation.
 Another recent article noted that there is “Millennial fatigue” and highlighted that the cohort is more diverse than is often thought.
 I’m skeptical about sweeping characterizations about generational cohorts.
 My education tells me that there are common experiences and influences shared by a generation, but there’s also a great deal of heterogeneity.

 With five generations in the workplace today, each generation brings a different perspective and mindset.
 Older Baby Boomers grew up in a world where there were clear rules and the paths were defined.
 It was a world with pensions and a “traditional” retirement date.
-On our podcast – The Retirement Conversation – Jim Frawley, a Leadership and Retirement Coach who works with both Boomers and Millennials, says that Millennials come to the issue of retirement with the recognition that there are No Rules.
+On our retirement podcast, Jim Frawley, a Leadership and Retirement Coach who works with both Boomers and Millennials, says that Millennials come to the issue of retirement with the recognition that there are No Rules.
 It can create a sense of empowerment and freedom, but it also means that there are no pathways.
-You have to build your own roadmap, create your own milestones and keep yourself on-track.
+You have to build your own roadmap, create your own milestones, and keep yourself on-track.